ardani/jQuery.Simple-Event-Calendar/README.md

-simpleflatcalendar
+jQuery.Simple-Event-Calendar
 ================

-simplecalendar make it easier for you to create an calendar.
+jQuery.Simple-Event-Calendar make it easier for you to create an calendar.
 Check out the demo!

 ###Install
 ```html